Karen B. DeSalvo, M.D., M.P.H., M.Sc.

 National Coordinator for Health Information Technology

 Dr. Karen DeSalvo is a physician who has focused her career toward improving access to affordable, high quality care for all people with a focus on vulnerable populations and to improving overall health.
 She has done this through direct patient care, medical education, policy and administrative roles, as a researcher, and in public service.
-As the National Coordinator for Health Information Technology, she is leading the nation’s charge to promote, adopt, and meaningfully use health information technology, and collectively achieve health information technology interoperability, as a core foundational element of better care, at a lower cost, and better health for everyone in America.
+As the National Coordinator for Health Information Technology, she is leading the nation’s charge to adopt and meaningfully use health information technology, and collectively achieve health information technology interoperability, as a core foundational element of better care, at a lower cost, and better health for everyone in America.